ai2cm/ace/fme/docs/installation.rst

     make create_environment

-This will create an environment named ``fme``, and should use the same package versions we have used in development.
+This will create an environment named ``fme``.
 If you would like a different name, set the ENVIRONMENT_NAME variable:

 .. code-block:: shell